Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Introduction

-Despite their full 3D reconstruction capabilities, dual-phase TPCs exhibit asymmetric position resolution.
-In the direction of the electric field (usually referred to as the $z$ coordinate), a typical position sensitivity of $\mathcal{O}$(1) mm can be achieved because of the $\mathcal{O}$(1) mm/\us\ drift speed of electrons in liquid argon and xenon.
-Interactions with multiple vertices separated by a few millimeters result in multiple detected ionization pulses or piled-up pulses with distorted shapes.
+Despite their 3D reconstruction capabilities, dual-phase TPCs exhibit asymmetric position resolution.
+In the direction of the electric field (usually referred to as the $z$ coordinate), a typical position sensitivity of $\mathcal{O}$(1)~mm can be achieved because of the $\mathcal{O}$(1)~mm/\us\ drift speed of electrons in liquid argon and xenon.
+Interactions with multiple vertices separated by a few millimeters in $z$ result in multiple detected ionization pulses or piled-up pulses with distorted shapes.
 These events could be separated from single-site (SS) events in the analysis.
 In directions perpendicular to the electric field ($x-y$ plane), the position information is encoded in the photon hit pattern in the photosensor array next to the gas electroluminescence volume.
-The isotropic nature of the photon emission causes the light to be distributed among photosensors, so the performance of the reconstruction algorithms such as centroiding or maximum likelihood are highly dependent on the photosensor size and other detector configurations~\cite{posReconstruct_Solovov2012}.
-Although mm-scale $x-y$ resolution has been demonstrated for high-energy SS events with cm-scale photosensors~\cite{LUX2018_PositionReconstruction}, the ability of a dual-phase TPC with optical readouts to resolve multi-site (MS) events in the $x-y$ plane has not been well studied.
+The isotropic nature of the photon emission causes the light to be broadly distributed among photosensors, so the detector's ability in reconstructing the $x-y$ position is highly dependent on detector configurations such as the size of photosensors and their separation from the electroluminescence region.
+Although mm-scale $x-y$ resolution has been demonstrated for high-energy SS events with cm-scale photosensors~\cite{LUX2018_PositionReconstruction}, the ability of a dual-phase TPC with optical readouts to resolve multi-site (MS) events in the $x-y$ plane has not been studied.